scottpenn/advent_of_code_2021/README.md

 # advent_of_code_2021
-Polishing my Python and Numpy skills for AOC 2021!
+Polishing my Python and Numpy skills for [Advent of Code 2021](https://adventofcode.com/2021)!

 To see my solutions, run 'python all_days.py'